AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 ### New account

 If you are creating a new account, select **[!UICONTROL New account]**, and then provide a name, an optional description, and your [!DNL PubSub] authentication credentials on the input form.
+During this step, you can define the data that your account will have access to by providing the topic ID.
+When a topic ID is provided, you will only be able to access subscriptions that are associated with the given topic ID.

 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.

 ![new](../../../../images/tutorials/create/google-pubsub/new.png)